-A 'domestic partnership' is defined in the Legislation Act 2001 (ACT) as a relationship between 2 people, whether of a different or the same sex, living together as a couple on a genuine domestic basis.
-Some of the circumstances that will suggest two people are living together as a couple include the sharing of a residence, sharing financial resources, common ownership of assets, shared performance of household duties, a sexual relationship and having a mutual commitment to a shared life.
-Not all these circumstances need to be present to be in a domestic partnership but the extent to which they are present or absent gives an overall indication of whether there is a domestic partnership.
-If there has been a marriage under traditional Indigenous law and it does not meet the tests described above, the couple may still be recognised as being in a domestic partnership.
+The meaning of 'couple' for the purposes of a 'significant relationship' involves consideration of a number of circumstances including the sharing of a residence, sharing financial resources, common ownership of assets, shared performance of household duties, a sexual relationship and having a mutual commitment to a shared life.
+Not all these circumstances need to be present but the extent to which they are present or absent gives an overall indication of whether there is a couple relationship.
+If there has been a marriage under traditional Indigenous law, the couple may still be recognized as being in a significant relationship.

-If the deceased is survived by a spouse or domestic partner and also by children, grandchildren or great-grandchildren, then different rules apply depending on the value of the estate:
+If the deceased artist is survived by a spouse and also by children, grandchildren or great grandchildren, then different rules apply depending on whether the children (grandchildren or great grandchildren) are also those of the spouse: